oracle/truffleruby/doc/user/ruby-managers.md

 # Ruby Managers and Installers

-If you [installed GraalVM](installing-graalvm.md), it is recommended to add TruffleRuby to a Ruby manager.
+If you have [installed GraalVM](installing-graalvm.md), it is recommended to add TruffleRuby to a Ruby manager.
 See
 [Configuring Ruby managers for the full GraalVM distribution](#configuring-ruby-managers-for-the-full-graalvm-distribution) below.